 Mountainous places such as Nepal and North India are at their prime.
 Low humidity and higher visibility allow for spectacular Himalayan views before the snow begins to accumulate.
 While foliage is changing in Japan, the typhoon season is also still ongoing.
-September is often peak month for destructive storms in Japan, so latecomers can still cause trouble for weather in the region.
+September is often peak month for destructive storms in Japan, so late storms can still cause weather trouble in the region.

 Asian Festivals and Holidays in October